April 20, 2023

 1) Took BM lessons

-Many years ago I took BM lessons once a week for 3 months which taught me the basics and gave a foundation for understanding the language.
-There are many classes available, such as:
+I had previously taken BM lessons once a week for 3 months which taught me the basics and gave a good foundation for understanding the language.
+Here are examples of available classes:

 Online BM tutors can be found on these websites: